 />

-For applications using multiple Google Maps libraries or components, initialize the loader once in a parent component.
-This approach prevents "Loader must not be called again" errors and is more efficient.
+For applications using multiple Google Maps libraries or components, initialise the loader once in a parent component.
+This approach prevents 'Loader must not be called again' errors and is more efficient.

 ⚡ Performance Tip

-When using manual initialization, you can load multiple Google Maps libraries (e.g., maps, marker, geometry) in a single API call, which is more efficient than loading them separately.
+When using manual initialisation, you can load multiple Google Maps libraries (e.g., maps, marker, geometry) in a single API call, which is more efficient than loading them separately.

 <script>